felipejoribeiro/this-person-docs/programming/linux/change_log/red_notebook/001_2021_05_18_installation.md

 I tested some games and valheim runned smoothly.
 Dark souls 3 was nice too.

-Then i configured the nvidia-prime utility:

-- nvidia-prime (for allowing us to run nvidia only in apps that require it)
-- libglvnd

-To execute a program with Nvidia graphics you must use the `prime-run` before the command.
-A way to test this feature is to install the `glxinfo` (AUR) package.
-When runned it just outputs the glx information about the environment.
-So, if you execute `glxinfo | grep "renderer"`, if everything is correct, the intel graphycs will appear, and if you execute `prime-run glxinfo | grep "renderer"` then the Nvidia graphics card will popup.

 Then i configured the touchpad of the notebook installing these programs:
 - `xf86-input-libinput`
 - `xorg-xinput`